-As a spend down foundation, we will invest all of our assets (approximately $250 million) collaborating with our community partners over the next 10 years to make the greatest possible change in our communities today.
+As a spend down foundation, we will invest all of our assets (approximately $250 million) collaborating with our community partners by 2029 to make the greatest possible change in our communities today.

 1Private foundations are required to file this form each year with the Internal Revenue Service.

 2Organizations such as foundations use this form to determine the income tax owed on unrelated business income.
 The IRS defines unrelated business income as “the gross income derived from any trade or business that is regularly carried on, and not substantially related to the organization’s exempt purpose or function.”
 Under the IRS’s definition, some of the foundation’s investments, including investments in real estate partnerships, are reported as unrelated business income.